 We initiated a Phase IIa clinical proof-of-concept clinical trial of Archexin in January 2014 to study its safety and efficacy in patients with metastatic RCC.
 In the trial, Archexin will be administered in combination with everolimus (Afinitor®), and will be conducted in two stages.
-The first stage will be dose ranging, with up to three cohorts of three RCC patients to determine its maximal tolerated dose ("MTD") in combination with everolimus.
-Once the MTD has been determined, thirty RCC patients will be randomized to either Archexin in combination with everolimus or everolimus alone, in a ratio of 2:1.
-Rexahn plans to complete the initial safety component of this study in the fourth quarter of 2014.
-We estimate the costs of that study to be approximately \$5,000,000.
+The first stage will be dose ranging, with up to three dose groups with three RCC patients each, to determine its maximal tolerated dose ("MTD") in combination with everolimus.
+Once the MTD has been determined, thirty RCC patients eachwill be randomized to either Archexin in combination with everolimus or everolimus alone, in a ratio of 2:1.
+Rexahn plans to complete the initial safety component of this study in the fourth quarter of 2014 or early 2015.
 We own one issued U.S. patent for Archexin.